-Site specific consultation activities, as mentioned in details above, included wide range of concerned stakeholders.
-This included but was not limited to individuals/households affected either positively or negatively by the project activities, civil society organizations representing the interest of the community, or regulatory and governmental bodies who will play a role in facilitating or regulating the implementation of site-specific project activities.
+Site specific consultation activities, as detailed above, engaged with a wide range of concerned stakeholders.
+This included but was not limited to, persons/households affected by the project activities, civil society organizations representing the interest of the community, or regulatory and governmental bodies who will play a role in facilitating or regulating the implementation of site-specific project activities.

-While WB safeguards and regulations state that a minimum of two large-scale, well-publicized public consultation sessions are a must for projects classified as category 'A' projects like the one at hand21, additional consultation activities (for example through focus group discussions, in-depth meetings, and interviews) were implemented to reach the most vulnerable and hard to reach community members.
-Additionally, in order to obtain larger scale and more quantifiable information, the consultant has conducted surveys in the different project sites.
+While WB safeguards and regulations state that a minimum of two large-scale, wellpublicized public consultation sessions are a must for projects classified as category 'A' projects like the one at hand, additional consultation activities (for example through focus group discussions, in-depth meetings, and interviews) were implemented to reach the most vulnerable and difficult to reach community members.
+Additionally, in order to obtain larger scale and more quantifiable information, the consultant has conducted surveys in the different sites.